 Myth: It’s impossible to really help someone with an eating disorder like BED.

 Fact: People who get treatment for eating disorders, including BED, can greatly improve their health and the quality of their life.
 Psychotherapy can help address the emotional issues that may contribute to the disorder and put people on a path toward healthier thoughts and habits.
-Prescription medications such as antidepressants, certain anti-seizure drugs, and possibly psychostimulants (drugs that induce alertness, wakefulness, and movement), such as amphetamine salts, have also been shown in early research studies to help -- particularly when combined with therapy.
+Prescription medications such as antidepressants, certain anti-seizure drugs, and stimulants (ADHD medications that induce alertness, wakefulness, and movement), such as amphetamine salts, have also been shown in research studies to help -- particularly when combined with therapy.
+In fact, Vyvanse has been approved by the FDA to treat binge eating disorder.
 It might also help to work with a nutritionist or enroll in a weight loss program for people with eating disorders.